-The teacher turnover rate in 2019-20 was approx. 18%, a little higher than that of 2018 at 15%, but half that of the 29% of 2017, which was a significant increase on the previous year's 12 percent.
-The average teacher turnover in international schools in Dubai is around 20-22% and it is always a concern when a higher turnover is seen on a fairly regular basis - a suggestion that all is not well from a staffing perspective and a concern in relation to stability.
-However, it is also often the case that with changes at the top, some inevitable change elsewhere in the organisation will follow.
+The teacher turnover rate in 2019-20 was approx. 18%, a little higher than that of 2018 at 15%, but half that of the 29% of 2017.
+The average teacher turnover in international schools in Dubai is around 20-22% and it is always a concern when a higher turnover is seen on a fairly regular basis.
+This is evidently no longer the case at GIS.

 As noted in our introduction, GIS is one of a still relatively small number of schools to offer the full IB continuum.
 Others include sister schools, Jumeira Baccalaureate School and Uptown School in Dubai - both rated Very Good by the KHDA - together with Raha International School in Abu Dhabi, rated Outstanding.
-In addition, Dubai International Academy, Dubai International Academy Al Barsha and Raffles World Academy (all members of the Innoventures Group) follow the IB curriculum, as do GEMS World Academy and GEMS International School Al Khail and North London Collegiate School.
+In addition, Dubai International Academy, Dubai International Academy Al Barsha and Raffles World Academy (all members of the Innoventures Group) follow the IB curriculum, as do GEMS World Academy, GEMS International School Al Khail and North London Collegiate School.

 The 'continuum' is used to describe the structure of three combined programmes, which can be implemented from prekindergarten through grade 12.
 More specifically, a continuum school will offer the IB Primary Years Programme (ages 3 through 12), IB Middle Years Programme (ages 11 through 16) and the IB Diploma Programme (ages 16 through 19).
 GIS is IB through and through.

-Find out more about the IB curriculum by reading our Guides.
+Find out more about the IB curriculum .

 What makes the IB curriculum so progressive is its focus on cross curricular links, rather than the traditional subject silo approach, together with the IB Learner Profile which very much aims for students to be Inquirers and independent learners - absolutely necessary in a world that is developing so quickly and where the ability to master new skills is key to success.